TylerJH-IT/configure-ad/README.md

 <h3>Step 15: Setup Remote Desktop for non-administrative users on Client-1</h3>

-- Log back into Client-1
+- Log back into Client-1 once it's done restarting
 - login using mydomain.com\jane_admin and the password you made.
-- Right-click the Start menu and select System
+- Left-click the Start menu and open settings then select System
 - Select Remote Desktop
 - Under User Accounts, click "select Users That Can Remotely Access This PC" > select Add
-- Type in the name of your domain users
+- Type in domain users
-- Select "Check Names" > OK > Select Domain Users > OK
+- Select "Check Names" > OK > OK

 <h3>                                                                </h3>